cryptonector/ctp/README.md

    indefinitely if there are higher-priority writers who starve the reader of CPU time.

+   This implementation has a list of referenced values, with the head of the list always being the current one, and a list of "subscription" slots, one per-reader thread.
+Readers allocate a slot on first read, and thence copy the head of the values list to their slots.
+Writers have to perform garbage collection on the list of referenced values.

+   Subscription slot allocation is lock-less.
+Indeed, everything is lock-less in the reader.

 A test program is included that hammers the implementation.
-Run it in a loop, with and without valgrind, to look for racy bugs.
+Run it in a loop, with or without valgrind, ASAN (address sanitizer), or other memory checkers, to look for racy bugs.

 Both implementations perform similarly well on the included test.